oroinc/documentation/commerce/admin_guide/op_structure/cache.rst

 Since ``$cacheProvider`` in our example is an implementation of memory ``ArrayCache``, we will keep the data there until the process ends.
-With HTTP request this would work perfectly well, but when our ``LocalizationManager`` would be used in some long-running cli processes, we have to manually clear memory cache after every change with Localizations.
-Missing cache clearing for any of these cases leads to the outdated data in ``LocalizationManager``.
+With HTTP request this would work perfectly well, but when our ``LocalizationManager`` is used in some long-running cli processes, we have to manually clear memory cache after every change with Localizations.
+Missing cache clearing for any of these cases leads to outdated data in ``LocalizationManager``.

 Persistent or Shared cache
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's have a look at our example once again.
+Let us have a look at our example once again.
 Since
 ``LocalizationManager`` is used in the CLI and we do not have the shared
 memory, we would not be able to invalidate the cache between different
 processes.
 We probably would go for some more persistent (shared) way of
 caching, for example, ``FilesystemCache``.
 Now, we are able to share
 cache between processes, but this approach causes performance
 degradation.
-In general, a memory cache is much faster than a persistent
+In general, the memory cache is much faster than the persistent
 one.

 Cache Chaining
 ~~~~~~~~~~~~~~

-Solution to the issue mentioned above is to keep a healthy balance between the fast and shared cache.
+The solution to the issue mentioned above is to keep a healthy balance between the fast and shared cache.
 It is implemented in the ``ChainCache`` class.